 At a time when people feel incredibly divided and polarized, some issues still resonate across the spectrum.
 In rural areas, these issues include eminent domain, farm profitability, and viable, vibrant rural communities.
 Another issue increasingly joining this group in Iowa is the widespread growth of concentrated animal feeding operations (CAFOs).
 A CAFO is defined as an agricultural enterprise where animals are raised in confinement, with a minimum of 1,000 animal units (which is 700 dairy cows, 1,000 beef cattle, 2,500 hogs, or 30,000 chickens) confined for 45 days per year.

 In my first few months working on water quality in Iowa, I have asked people what their top concerns are.
-You can share your concerns, too, by taking our water quality survey here.
 Over and over, people are concerned about CAFOs and how their continued growth threatens rural water supplies all over the state.

 I remember very clearly how raising hogs changed in the mid-1990s, because it was part of my childhood.
 Everyone in our rural area raised hogs, and my cousins and I would play in the small A-frame sheds that provided shelter for grazing hogs, hornet’s nests and all.
 All of that changed when the hog market crashed in 1998.
 The rise of large, corporate farms flooded the market with an oversupply of market hogs, depressing prices, and pushing small farmers out of business.
 Within a few years, all of our neighbors stopped raising hogs and were replaced by one large confinement selling manure as fertilizer for pennies on the acre.